vivekschauhan/axway-open-docs/content/en/docs/central/connected_agent_common_reference/secure_config.md

 ## Objectives

-Learn how to secure credentials in agent configuration by referencing data keys within secret resource created in Central.
+Learn how to secure credentials in the agent configuration by referencing data keys within secret resource created in Central.

-While the agent configuration allows setting up credential based configuration as environment variables with clear text, referencing the secret resource in such configuration provides a better security.
+While the agent configuration allows setting up credential-based configuration as environment variables with clear text, it doesn't provide the necessary security.

 ## Creating secret resource in Central

-* Create a yaml file with resource definition for secret in environment scope.
-Below is a sample of the yaml file with resource definition for secret
+* Create a yaml file with a resource definition for secret in environment scope:

 ```yml
 group: management